- British Racing will introduce Authorised Betting Partners from 1 January 2016

 “The RCA and its members value all aspects of our commercial interaction with betting operators which brings benefits for all parties.
 However, it is right that the relationship is based on a fair contribution being made by all betting operators, wherever they are based, towards the existing Levy or any future funding model.
 The initiative being shown by ARC and Jockey Club Racecourses is entirely consistent with these principles and has our support.”

-Philip Freedman, Chairman of the Horsemen’s Group
+Philip Freedman, Chairman of the Horsemen’s Group, said:

 “The Horsemen’s Group fully supports the stance being taken by ARC and Jockey Club Racecourses, and welcomes the lead they have taken on this issue.
 Indeed, we see it as essential as we await the forthcoming Horserace Betting Right.
 While horsemen are free to compete in races of their choosing, we will ensure they are aware of sponsorship of races by non-Levy paying betting operators in order that they can factor this into their decision-making.
 The Horsemen’s Group remains committed to working with the BHA and all stakeholders to ensure British Racing has a fair and equitable funding mechanism in place in the years ahead.”